Disaster Communication for First Responders

 4. Any system that cannot be isolated from the grid or isolated from networks systems.

-In a disaster, you need a communications system that does not have any of the above interdependencies.
-You need a portable communications solution that is not dependent on any infrastructure whatsoever, including roads or other external systems in order to provide reliable first responder emergency communications.
-SemperComm® (“Always Communications”) is the ideal communication solution for first responder disaster communications.
+In conclusion, in a disaster you need a communications system that does not have any of the above interdependencies.
+You need a portable communications solution that is not dependent on any infrastructure whatsoever.
+This includes roads or other external systems in order to provide reliable first responder emergency communications.
+SemperComm® (“Always Communications”) is the ideal communication solution for disaster communications for first responders.
 SemperComm® is designed for rapid deployment for critical incidents and is the system you can count on for any situation you encounter.